mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 ## Encoding: Binary representation

-All packets are sent as datagrams with the following format:
+All packets MUST be sent as datagrams with the following format:

 ~~~
 Datagram Payload {